 Advanced image sensors and camera systems

-- Third, we are looking at innovative design and applications of CMOS image sensors to improving photography and scientific imaging, including low light and high speed applications.
+- Third, we are looking at innovative design and applications of CMOS image sensors to improving photography and scientific and industrial imaging, including low light and high speed applications.
 There are many avenues for innovation and invention and there is a high demand for image sensor specialists in industry.

 Faculty contact: Eric R. Fossum